Halfish/Captcha-Cracking/README.md

 ## Captcha-Cracking Program Using Torch

-This is a program aiming to crack some CAPTCHA on several website, which may include both traditional method as well as deep learning method.
+This is a program aiming to crack some CAPTCHA of several websites, which may include both traditional and deep learning method.

 **1. Traditional Methods**

 By traditional methods, we firstly need to preprocess the image like removing noises in the background, and do the slant correction if the character have some rotated angles.
-Then, cut out each single characters and train a classifier to recognize them.
+Then just cut out each single characters and train a classifier to recognize them.

 **2. Deep Learning Methods**

-In this program, we mainly use a Convolutional Neural Network model developed by Google, which was firstly desigined to extract street view house number(SVHN) from Google Map.
-Click here to read the origin article.
+In this program, we mainly use a Convolutional Neural Network model developed by Google, which was slightly different from LeNet-5, and was firstly desigined to extract street view house number(SVHN) from Google Map.Click here to read the origin article.
 [Multi-digi Number Recognition from Street View Imagery using Deep Convolutional Neural Networks](http://arxiv.org/abs/1312.6082)

 ## About Torch7 & OpenCV